How Do Natural Gas Vehicles Work?

 Compressed natural gas (CNG) vehicles work much like gasoline-powered vehicles with spark-ignited internal combustion engines.
 The engine functions the same way as a gasoline engine: The fuel-air mixture is compressed and ignited by a spark plug.
 The natural gas is stored in a fuel tank, or cylinder, typically at the back of the vehicle.
 A CNG fuel system transfers high-pressure natural gas from the fuel tank to the engine.
-The pressure is then reduced to a level compatible with the engine fuel management system.
+The pressure is then reduced to a level compatible with the engine fuel injection system, through which the fuel is introduced into the intake manifold or combustion chamber.
 Learn more about natural gas vehicles.

 Battery: The battery provides electricity to start the engine and power vehicle electronics/accessories.

 Electronic control module (ECM): The ECM controls the fuel mixture, ignition timing, and emissions system; monitors the operation of the vehicle; safeguards the engine from abuse; and detects and troubleshoots problems.

 Exhaust system: The exhaust system channels the exhaust gases from the engine out through the tailpipe.

 Fuel filler: This is a filler or "nozzle" used to add fuel to the tank.

 Fuel injection system: This system introduces fuel into the engine's combustion chambers for ignition.